kubeguard/guard/docs/install.md

 As you can see, Guard stores the generated certificates in `.guard` subdirectory of home directory of user executing these commands.
 Guard can use either a Github organization or a Google Apps domain (now G Suite) to authenticate users for a Kubernetes cluster.
 A Kubernetes cluster can use one of these organization to authenticate users.
 But you can configure a single Guard server to perform authentication for multiple clusters, where each cluster uses a different auth provider.

 ## Deploy Guard server
 Now deploy Guard server so that your Kubernetes api server can access it.
-You can self-host Guard server in a Kubernetes cluster.
 Use the command below to generate YAMLs for your particular setup.
 Then use `kubectl apply -f` to install Guard server.

 ```console
 # generate Kubernetes YAMLs for deploying guard server